studiojms/move-me/README.md

 ## Acessing the project online

-The project is available at [https://move-me.vercel.app/](https://move-me.vercel.app/)
+The project is available at <a href="https://move-me.vercel.app/" target="blank">https://move-me.vercel.app/</a>

 ## Running the project locally